Statiko-dev/statiko.dev/content/en/docs/How To/4-manifest-files.md

 - `headers`: a key-value dictionary with names and values for custom headers
 - `clientCaching`: a short-hand to configure all client-caching related headers (`Expires`, `Pragma` and `Cache-Control`).
 The value is a time expression, as defined in the [nginx configuration](http://nginx.org/en/docs/syntax.html), for example `10s` for 10 seconds, `5m` for 5 minutes, `1M 2w` for 1 month and 2 weeks (44 days).
+- `deny`: a boolean that when true forbids access to the path, always returning a 404 status code
+- `proxy`: proxies all requests to the specified URL

-For example, the snippet below tells all clients to cache all images for 1 month, and sets a custom header `Content-Disposition` with the value `attachment` (which suggests browsers to prompt files to be downloaded rather than displayed inline) for all files in the `/videos/` folder:
+For example, the snippet below:

+1. Tells all clients to cache all images for 1 month
+2. Sets a custom header `Content-Disposition` with the value `attachment` (which suggests browsers to prompt files to be downloaded rather than displayed inline) for all files in the `/videos/` folder
+3. Proxies all requests for the `/golang/` path to `https://golang.org/`
+4. Denies access to the `/forbidden.txt` file

 ```yaml
 # Rules dictionary applies rules to documents based on their path or file extension